-The consolidated financial statements of the Company and subsidiaries ("the Group") for the years ended December 31, 2022 and 2021 were authorized for issue by the Board of Directors on February 21, 2023.
+The parent company only financial statements of the Company for the years ended December 31, 2022 and 2021 were authorized for issue by the Board of Directors on February 21, 2023.

 3. NEWLY ISSUED OR REVISED STANDARDS AND INTERPRETATIONS

 (1) Changes in accounting policies resulting from applying for the first time certain standards